 Every conveyancer and lawyer should utilise email management software tools that seamlessly integrate with email programs, such as Outlook.
-Legal and conveyancing software such as Smokeball, make it easy to sort and search matter related emails without having to sift through the inbox.
+Legal software such as Smokeball, make it easy to sort and search matter related emails without having to sift through the inbox.
 Many businesses report that they shave significant time spent on administrative tasks simply because they’re using an email management tool.
 That saving on time is money available for billable tasks.

 If you want to get the most out of your email management tool, get training so that you understand how to access all of its features.
 The more you know about how to best use your software tool, they better you be at managing your inbox.

 Change Communication Tools